-What to consider when purchasing teaching & learning software
+What to consider when purchasing teaching and learning software

 I was recently presenting to a school and joked that choosing a teaching and learning software system was like trying to put together a jigsaw puzzle with no straight edges.
 It’s frustrating, complex and seriously hard to know where to start.
 I’d strongly argue that there’s significantly more to choosing an LMS than simply comparing products.
 Conversely, choosing the right LMS requires a school to look inwards, and firstly consider their vision, strategic goals, resourcing, staff skill development, communication, teacher incentives and how they intend to implement this complex change.
 Neglecting any of these factors is a massive risk and increases the likelihood that the whole process will repeat itself when a shiny new system comes along.